 Basic Electrical System Information

 - The initial entry point for your electricity is through your meter.
-This meter is attached to your home and is monitored by the company that brings you power.
+This meter is attached to your home and is monitored by the company that brings you power.- From the meter, the electricity is routed through your service panel where it is then connected carefully through circuits, and finally to receptacles throughout your home.

 - When a current default occurs because of overload, a breaker will shut down the current, which keeps your home safe from fire, and stops the power of damaging any appliances.